Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/gunhead.md

 ![](/images/gunhead-source-tree.png)

 Our mission in this challenge is to disable the **Gunhead** combat robot.

 Here is the landing page:

 ![](/images/gunhead_index.png)

 While exploring the application, I could not help but notice the terminal icon on the sidebar of the **Gunhead** view.

 This icon opens some kind of web based terminal containing certains commands.
 ![](/images/gunhead_commands.png)

 Let's take a look at the source !

-The application is written in PHP, and seems to use the MVC design pattern.
+The application is written in PHP, and uses the MVC design pattern.
 This means that we have to go look at the controller to understand which function is bound to which endpoint.
 Following this will lead us to the executed code when we trigger this endpoint.

 `ReconController.php`:
 ```php